JacquesCarette/Drasil/wiki/Debugging-in-Drasil.md

 drasil-docLang/Drasil/DocumentLanguage.hs:mkTraceabilitySec (TraceabilityProg progs) si = TG.traceMGF trace
 ```

 - `--color` will highlight the word searched in a different colour.
 This is useful for larger `grep` searches, where each occurrence is not instantly apparent.

+Note that many of us use [ripgrep](https://github.com/BurntSushi/ripgrep), a `grep` alternative.

 ### Makefile Options